 Not good really from a threat landscape view point.

-People are only just starting to realise, through painful experience, that their DDoS mitigation solution has failed (if it ever worked), due to lack of care post deployment.
+People are only just starting to realise, through painful experience, that their DDoS mitigation testing solution has failed (if it ever worked), due to lack of care post deployment.
 DDoS countermeasures need to be viewed in the same way as a fire alarm drill.
 They need to be tested on a regular basis.

-Undertaking a controlled, live DDoS test of your network defences and the people that surround and support this service is critical.
-Why wait for a real attack to see whether your mitigation has worked?
+Undertaking a controlled, live DDoS mitigation test of your network defences and the people that surround and support this service is critical.
+Why wait for a real attack to see whether your DDoS mitigation has worked?
 Hoping that your BGP (Border Gateway Protocol) re-configuration has moved the dirty traffic to your DDoS scrubbing provider in the event of an attack is not the best time to be crossing your fingers.

 Hope for the best but plan for the worst.

-Testing allows you to validate response plans, educate staff and optimize your recovery from cyber-attack.
+DDoS mitigation testing allows you to validate response plans, educate staff and optimize your recovery from cyber-attack.
 It gives answers to some of the following questions:

 - How long does it take to confirm a DDoS attack?

 - Are the alerts accurate enough and set at the correct threshold?

 - Does the cyber response team know the drill when an attack occurs?

 - Do all applications work well with mitigation in place?